sf-wdi-34/schedule/hw/week-05.md

 1. Spend an hour on the [book app service refactor](https://github.com/sf-wdi-34/angular-services-training) that you began this afternoon.
 Make sure to review [the solution branch](https://github.com/sf-wdi-34/angular-services-training/tree/solution-31).
 Additionally, read [the code from the ngResource solution branch](https://github.com/sf-wdi-34/angular-services-training/tree/ngResource-solution).
 This is a different approach that Angular provides that drastically reduces the complexity of the code you need to write, but inherently hides a lot of the specifics behind the Angular scenes.
 A `$resource` is automatically CRUD-able!

+1. Review!
+Prepare a question or question(s) you'd like to cover at the review session Wednesday morning!

 ### Wednesday

+Review.

 ### Thursday

+Continue Angular build.

 ### Weekend

+Finish Angular build.

 -->